-Seven categories look for innovation and excellence in the production, storage and distribution of hydrogen, including related health and safety aspects, as well as in marketing and communications, training and development and from installation, service and maintenance specialists, and innovation or developments in legal, financial and professional services in the hydrogen sector:
+Seven categories look for innovation and excellence in the production, storage and distribution of hydrogen, including related health and safety aspects, as well as in marketing and communications, research and development and training, and from installation, service and maintenance specialists, and innovation or developments in legal, financial and professional services in the hydrogen sector:

 N. Installation, Service and Maintenance

 P. Marketing and Communication